dvalinotti/nginx-load-file-using-js/README.md

+# Where to put the files in this repo

 | file            | server file system location |   |   |   |
 |-----------------|-----------------------------|---|---|---|
 | nginx.conf      | /etc/nginx                  |   |   |   |